thib3113/ha-boks/documentation/EN/configuration.md

 6.  **Submit**: Click "Submit" to complete the configuration and activate the integration with the selected features.

 ## Advanced Configuration

+### Battery Format Persistence

+The Boks device supports different battery measurement formats, which are automatically detected by the integration:

+*   **measure-single**: Simple battery level measurement (standard battery service)
+*   **measures-t1-t5-t10**: Multiple measurements at different time intervals
+*   **measures-first-min-mean-max-last**: Detailed measurements including min, mean, and max values

+The integration automatically detects the battery format during the first door opening and stores it in the configuration.
+This ensures that the appropriate battery diagnostic sensors are created and available even when the device is offline.
+If the battery format changes (e.g., due to a firmware update), the integration will detect and update the stored format during the next door opening.

 [Add details about any advanced configuration options, if applicable.
 E.g., multiple Boks devices, specific settings.]